jimlehner/understanding-variation-using-excel-book/README.md

-# understanding-variation-using-excel-book
+# Understanding Variation Using Excel
-A repository for data and Excel files used in the book, Understanding Variation Using Excel
+A repository containing data and Excel files used in the book Understanding Variation Using Excel.